Australia–Canada relations: Migration and tourism

 Australia and Canada have reciprocal working holiday visa arrangements with each other.
 The two have a similar scheme with several other countries, excluding their respective close neighbors New Zealand and the United States.
 The working holiday program encourages cultural exchange and closer ties between arrangement countries by allowing young people to have an extended holiday supplemented by short-term employment.
 In recent years, schools in Australia, New Zealand and Canada have also started collaborating on student exchange programs for Indigenous students from these three countries.
+In 2018, Australia and Canada were both founding members of the Pacific Rim trade agreement CPTPP (Comprehensive and Progressive Agreement for Trans-Pacific Partnership).
+Chapter 12 of the agreement expanded the Australian and Canadian visa relationship into the high-level professional and corporate sectors.
+Unlike youth visas which are often capped and aimed at cultural exchange, the CPTPP provides a dedicated pathway for business visitors, intra-corporate transferees, investors, and professionals by removing major administrative hurdles.
+Specifically, it eliminates Labour Market Testing (the requirement for employers to prove no local worker is available) and removes quotas for these specialized roles, streamlining the movement of executives and skilled technicians between the two nations.